What Is Multimodal AI? Benefits, Challenges, and Innovations

 Difference between Unimodal and Multimodal AI

-Why is Multimodal AI needed?
+Why Enterprises Are Prioritizing Multimodal AI

 Multimodal AI is essential because real-world information is rarely confined to a single data type.
 Humans perceive and interpret their surroundings using multiple senses—sight, sound, touch, and language.
 For AI to truly understand and interact with the world as humans do, it must process and integrate multiple modalities.